 The Three Major Roles of Telomeres

-Several studies have uncovered the functions or roles of telomeres.
-As mentioned above, these roles collectively center on maintaining the integrity of chromosomes and promoting genome stability during mitotic cell division.
-Essentially, they provide protection against threats to the genome that arise from the difficulty inherent in the asymmetric replication of DNA.
+Subsequent studies have uncovered the functions or roles of telomeres.
+These roles collectively center on maintaining the integrity of chromosomes and promoting genome stability during mitotic cell division.
+They essentially provide protection against threats to the genome arising from the inherent problem in the asymmetric replication of DNA.
 Take note of the following:

 1. Protect Chromosomes from Fusing with Neighboring Chromosomes

-American cytogeneticist Barbara McClintock studied the effects of chromosome breakage using a strain of maize she constructed.
-The results of her study that was published in 1941 revealed that the broken ends of chromosomes were unstable.
-These chromosomes fused with other chromosomes with broken ends at contact.
+American cytogeneticist Barbara McClintock studied the effects of chromosome breakage using a strain of maize she constructed in the lab.
+Her findings were detailed in a paper published in 1941.
+One of such revealed that the broken ends of chromosomes were unstable, and these chromosomes fused with other chromosomes with broken ends at contact.

-The study of McClintock also showed that cells do not tolerate chromosomes with broken ends and the DNA repair mechanism quickly fuse these ends together with others neighboring chromosomes with damaged ends.
-More importantly, her study revealed that telomeres essentially prevent chromosomes from fusing with one another.
+The same paper also mentioned that cells do not tolerate chromosomes with broken ends and the DNA repair mechanism quickly fuse these ends together with others neighboring chromosomes with damaged ends.
+Nevertheless, based on this observation, the paper concluded that telomeres prevent chromosomes from fusing with one another.

 2. Allow Proper Replication of Chromosome During Cell Division